 Alternative 3 is considered to be the most effective alternative evaluated.
 This alternative has been developed to meet RAOs protective of human health and the environment and comply with location-, chemical-, and action-specific ARARs.
+Alternative 2 is more effective at reducing TMV of the contaminants and requires less staging area than Alternative 3; however, Alternative 3 provides a balance by reducing the amount of material disposed offsite.
 It would meet the RAOs as follows:

-- RAO 1 To reduce human and ecological risk related to the contaminants in the soil on or adjacent to federal land, the locations recommended for removal in the HHERA are included in the excavation areas of Alternative 3. - RAO 2 To address elevated concentrations of contaminants (that is, concentrations significantly exceeding the numerical RAGs) outside the TCS in or adjacent to wash areas that are within, or have the potential to migrate to, the HNWR during storm events, areas with significant exceedances of numerical RAGs are included in the excavation areas of Alternative 3. - RAO 3 To remove debris, burnt material, and/or discolored soil associated with elevated hazardous substances, visually identified debris, burnt material, and/or discolored soils would be removed and disposed of offsite.
+- RAO 1 To reduce human and ecological risk related to the contaminants in the soil on or adjacent to federal land, the locations recommended for removal in the HHERA are included in the excavation areas of Alternative 3. - RAO 2 To address elevated concentrations of contaminants (that is, concentrations significantly exceeding the numerical RAGs) outside the TCS in or adjacent to wash areas that are within, or have the potential to migrate to, the HNWR during storm events, areas with significant exceedances of numerical RAGs are included in the excavation areas of Alternative 3. - RAO 3 To remove debris, burnt material, and/or discolored soil associated with elevated hazardous substances, visually identified debris, burnt material, sandblast grit, and/or discolored soils would be removed and disposed of offsite.